JohnDale02/371-Security-Engineering/Lab 5 - Side Channel Attacks/README.md

-### Using Power analysis traces to determine a password
+### Using Power traces to determine a password
+- Specifically using differential power analysis
+- Plotting known incorrect passwords against all possible strings --> singling out the correct character one at a time